rdzhou/primeserver/README.md

 ## How to Run:

-    # the current workding directory is primieserver
+    # the current working directory is primieserver
     go run primeserver.go
     curl –XGET localhost:8080/primes?start_num=4&end_num=11

 ## How to Test:

-    # the current workding directory is primieserver
+    # the current working directory is primieserver
     go test *.go